wetransform-os/rasdaman/doc/main/11_cheatsheets.rst

 .. _wcps-crstransform-shorthand:

-  Alternatively, a shorthand version can be used where the target CRS is applies to both axes (instead of specifying it individually for each axis).
+  Alternatively, a shorthand version can be used where the target CRS is applied to both axes (instead of specifying it individually for each axis).
 A similar example as above but with shorthand CRS notation and target geo domain that matches the domain of coverage `$d`: ::